jmyers7/book/_build/html/_sources/chapters/09-info-theory.md

 ```
 &nbsp;

-showing that whether a subject leaves on vacation is just as good a test of whether they have the disease as the actual test.
-In other words, knowing whether a subject leaves on vacation renders the presence of the disease and the result of the test independent of each other; intuitively, all the "information" that $Y$ carries about $X$ is absorbed into $Z$.
+In this case, whether a subject leaves on vacation _is_ just as good a test for the disease as the test itself; intuitively, all the "information" that $Y$ carries about $X$ reaches $Z$.

 You will have an opportunity to work with the disease/test/vacation probabilistic model in the [homework](https://github.com/jmyers7/stats-book-materials/blob/main/homework/09-homework.md#problem-9-the-data-processing-inequality) for this chapter.